Primary Ovarian Insufficiency

 - Have an autoimmune disorder or certain genetic conditions.

 - Have had pelvic surgery, chemotherapy or radiation.

 Outlook / Prognosis

 What is the prognosis (outlook) for people with primary ovarian insufficiency?

-What questions should I ask my doctor?
+What questions should I ask my provider?

 - Where can I find emotional support or counseling?

-- What is my best option for fertility (if desired)?
+- What’s my best option for fertility?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy